 That’s why, with Canada’s harsh winters, the last thing you want is an old furnace that simply can’t make it until spring.
-If you’re thinking of buying a new furnace before winter hits, here are some important things to consider before making your final choice:
+If you’re thinking of buying or renting a new furnace before winter hits, here are some important things to consider before making your final choice:

 1. Choose the fuel type that works best for you and your home